 Some cats rarely need their ears cleaned, while others need weekly wipe-downs.
 If your cat suffers from frequent ear infections, your vet may instruct you to clean their ears more often.
 Be prepared by stocking a pet-formulated ear-cleaning solution with your grooming supplies.

 Virbac Epi-Otic Advanced Ear Cleaner for Dogs and Cats is frequently sold and recommended by veterinarians.
-The solution is gentle on your cat’s ears and helps decrease odor.
-Try using a cotton ball or cotton pad to wipe out excess cleaner.
+The solution is gentle on your cat’s ears and helps decrease odors.
+You can use a cotton ball or pad to wipe out the excess cleaner.

 7. Dental Water Additive